The ECS project was done. But every job I was looking at wanted Kubernetes, and I hadn’t touched EKS in a while. So I needed to go build a thing.

 Issue #4: Missing Environment Variables in Pods

-The Root Cause: The Helm chart deployment template didn’t have an envFrom section to load the secret.
+Application logs showed the database connection variables weren’t set.
+The Helm chart deployment template was missing the envFrom section to load the secret.

 # helm/todo-api/templates/deployment.yaml